linebender/vello/examples/usvg_viewer/README.md

 - Mouse drag-and-drop will translate the image.
 - Mouse scroll wheel will zoom.
 - Arrow keys switch between SVG images in the current set.
-- Space resets the transformations
+- Space resets the position and zoom of the image.
 - Escape exits the program.